ouafcode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 4 : Write a function that prints a string, in reverse.
 Task 5 : Write a function that reverses a string.
 Task 6 : Write a function that prints every other character of a string.
+Task 7 : Write a function that prints half of a string.